Rayhanga/datagundar-py/README.md

 # Data Gundar

-Data Gundar is a collection of Python modules to scrap and process data from Gunadarma's Website without any hassle.
+Data Gundar is a Python module to scrap and process data from Gunadarma's Website without any hassle.

 ***Disclaimer***: This modules ignore robots.txt, _use it at your own risk_.